LostGameDev/ASOS/README.md

 # Aperture Science OS (ASOS)

-ASOS is an operating system simulation project developed in Python.
+ASOS is an operating system simulation project developed in Python inspired by the portal games.
+Currently only supports windows

 ## Commands